Supported Data Types

 |CHARACTER VARYING, CHARACTER, CHAR,**** or VARCHAR||UTF8-encoded variable-length string.
 The default limit is 1 character.
 The maximum character limit is 2,147,483,647.||CHAR(30) casts data to a 30-character string maximum.|

-* In this release, Drill disables the DECIMAL data type (an alpha feature), including casting to DECIMAL and reading DECIMAL types from Parquet and Hive.
+* In the 1.0 release, Drill disables the DECIMAL data type (an alpha feature), including casting to DECIMAL and reading DECIMAL types from Parquet and Hive.
 The NUMERIC data type is an alias for the DECIMAL data type.

 ** Internally, INTERVAL is represented as INTERVALDAY or INTERVALYEAR.